mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 | Resize and optimize 1,014 source images into 5 target sizes | 1288.29s | 171.00s |"
 %}

 The other missing piece was generating the necessary markup for responsive images[^rwd-images].
-Because I was no longer using `{% raw %}{% picture %}{% endraw %}` tag to output a fully formed [`<picture>` element](https://cloudfour.com/thinks/dont-use-picture-most-of-the-time/), I had to roll my own responsive image markup.
+Because I was no longer using the `{% raw %}{% picture %}{% endraw %}` tag to output a fully formed [`<picture>` element](https://cloudfour.com/thinks/dont-use-picture-most-of-the-time/), I had to roll my own responsive image markup.

 [^rwd-images]: In the last couple of years several "cloud" solutions have emerged to make serving responsively sized images easier. [**Cloudinary**](http://cloudinary.com/)(free plan), [**imgix**](https://www.imgix.com/)(paid plans), and [**ImageEngine**](free plan) just to name a few.